mbergr/mbergr/README.md

+# Data Analyst Portfolio
 ### Hi there 👋
-My name is Mathias Berg and I am an Civil Industrial Engineer with a BI diploma, currently located in Santiago, Chile.
+My name is Mathias Berg and I am a Civil Industrial Engineer with a Business Intelligence diploma and a passion for data analysis.
+I am seeking an entry-level data analyst position where I can use my skills and knowledge to make a positive impact.

-I am looking for a remote work to help me achive my dream of becoming a digital nomad.:dizzy:

-Therefore I started uploading projects on my Github page to use it as a portfolio in order to, hopefully, **stand out** in the job market.

-I'm currently learning about data analysis/science/engineering by doing Datacamp and Kaggle projects and I aspire to work in a data related position.

-If you want to reach me, write me an email at mathias.berg.1992@gmail.com

-Thanks for reading! :raised_hands:
+I have completed several data analysis projects using Python, SQL, and data visualization tools, which are available for review on my GitHub page.
+These projects demonstrate my ability to manipulate, analyze, and visualize data to extract valuable insights.

+I am highly motivated to continue learning and growing in the field of data analysis.
+I have completed online courses on platforms like Datacamp and Kaggle, and I am always looking for new opportunities to expand my knowledge and skills.

+If you are looking for a dedicated and eager data analyst to join your team, please don't hesitate to contact me at mathias.berg.1992@gmail.com.
+I am open to remote work and am willing to relocate for the right opportunity.

+Thank you for considering my application.
+I look forward to discussing how my skills and experience can contribute to your team.

 <!--
 **mbergr/mbergr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.